tejashwar27/CADSL_README/installations/distrobox.md

 1. -i: Input IMAGE
 2. -H: Custom home dir for the container
 3. -n: Name of the container
-You can use different name and home directory path
+You can use different name and home directory path.
+Use --root option if you get any permission issues.

 Check the list of containers:
 --------------